Air Crash Investigation

 Dead of Winter

 +En route to Boise, Idaho, Continental Airlines Flight 1713 is delayed on the tarmac in Denver where controllers struggle to keep departures on schedule amid heavy snow.
-When the plane is finally cleared for take-off, the DC-9 barely lifts off the ground before its banks sharply and crashes.
-Investigators find nothing wrong with the aircraft itself, but what they eventually uncover changes commercial flight forever.

 Killer Attitude